Black Jade Journal

 Revealing new chapters in the African Diaspora

 Welcome to Black Jade Journal.
-An on-line Afrocentric journal dedicated to the study of African peoples in ancient and modern Asia.
+An online Afrocentric journal dedicated to the study of African peoples in ancient and modern Asia.
 The history of Blacks in Asia is a fascinating saga which spans a period of 50,000 years.
 This journal provides scholarly research backed by solid documentation.
 It seeks to bring to the public a forgotten chapter of world history.
-As you will see, the African presence in Asia played a pivotal role in the making of Asian cultural traditions.
+As you will see, the African presence in Asia played pivotal role in the making of Asian cultural traditions.
 It is my hope this site will educate the public about a relatively unknown chapter in man's history.

-Tokyo Classified, the no. 1 English magazine in Tokyo, Japan featured a front page article stating the first Shogun of Japan was a black man.Did you know? - When the African Americans started the Black Panther Party in 1966, it inspired the Australian Aborigines.
+Did you know - When the African Americans initiated the Black Panther Party in 1966, it inspired the Australian Aborigines?
 The Aborigines actually established their own Australian Black Panther Party on January 8, 1972.

 Blacks in Asia: India & Philippines